ahampriyanshu/ahampriyanshu.github.io/_posts/experimenting-with-cp/misc/2022-02-22-wipro-elite-talent-hunt-2022.md

 ---
 title: "NLTH | Wipro | 2022"
 author: Priyanshu Tiwari
+excerpt: All of the submissions for Elite NLTH, February 2022.
 categories: [Contests, Wipro]
 tags: [live, contest, wipro, national, talent, hunt, hash, set, array, string]
-mermaid: true
 ---

-All of the submissions for Elite NLTH, February 2022.

-> All the submissions are posted once the examination was already over.
+All the submissions are posted once the examination was already over.
-{: .prompt-warning }
+{: .notice--warning}

 ## 22 Feb